This series of articles focuses on the non-anadromous forms of trout, char, grayling, and whitefish native to the contiguous western United States.

 Coastal cutthroat trout - O. clarkii

-Lahontan cutthroat trout - O. henshawi
+Lahontan cutthroat trout - O. henshawi - covers 6 subspecies

-Rocky Mountain cutthroat trout - O. virginalis
+Rocky Mountain cutthroat trout - O. virginalis - covers 9 subspecies

-Westslope cutthroat trout - O. lewisi
+Westslope cutthroat trout - O. lewisi - covers 9 subspecies

-Gila and Apache trout - O. gilea and O. apache
+Apache trout - O. apache

-Golden trout - O. aquabonita
+Golden trout - O. aguabonita

 Rainbow trout - O. mykiss

-Coastal rainbow trout - O.m. irideus
+Coastal rainbow trout - O. m. irideus

-Eagle Lake rainbow trout - O.m. aquilarum
+Eagle Lake trout - O. m. aquilarum

-Redband trout- Interior or inland forms of rainbow trout
+Redband trout - Interior or inland forms of rainbow trout

-Columbia River redband trout - O.m. gairdneri
+Columbia River redband trout - O. m. gairdneri

-Great Basin redband trout - O.m. newberrii
+Great Basin redband trout - O. m. newberrii

-Sacramento River redband trout - O.m. stonei
+Sacramento River redband trout - O. m. stonei

-Bull trout - Salvelinus confluentus
+Bull trout - S. confluentus

-Dolly Varden - S. malma
+Dolly Varden - S. malma - covers 2 subspecies

-Arctic Grayling - Thymallus arcticus
+Arctic grayling - T. arcticus

-Mountain whitefish - Prosopium williamsoni
+Mountain whitefish - P. williamsoni

-Scientific names used in this series follow the American Fisheries Society’s Common and Scientific Names of Fishes of the United States, Canada, and Mexico (8th Edition, 2022) at the species level.
+Common and scientific names used in this series generally follow the American Fisheries Society’s Common and Scientific Names of Fishes of the United States, Canada, and Mexico (8th Edition, 2022) at the species level.
+Where subspecies are relevant, common and scientific names used in fisheries and conservation literature — including those recognized by NatureServe — are included for clarity.

 Native Trout of California and Native Trout of Nevada by Kurt Zeilenga (Trout Adventures)